xcp-ng/xcp-ng-build-env/README.md

-If you'd like to develop using the tools on your host and preserve the changes to source and revision control but still use the container for building, you can do using by mounting a volume in the container, using the `-v` option to mount a directory from your host to a suitable point inside the container.
+If you'd like to develop using the tools on your host and preserve the changes to source and revision control but still use the container for building, you can do using by mouning a volume in the container, using the `-v` option to mount a directory from your host to a suitable point inside the container.
 For example, if I clone some repos into a directory on my host, say `/work/code/`, then I can mount it inside the container as follows: